Grafana on InfluxCloud

 Click here – if you want to explore the more advanced configuration options before diving into building dashboards.

-Get Started with your Grafana Add-on
+Getting started with your Grafana add-on

 Access Grafana from the Add-ons section of your InfluxCloud subscription management page by clicking the

-2. Sign in to Grafana
+Step Three: Sign in to Grafana

 By default, Grafana creates a user with the username